 6. Share video content online

 These sites are free to submit to, and the potential traffic gain from them is astronomical.
-Make sure that you submit more than one video to maximize exposure.
+Make sure that you submit more than one video to maximise exposure.
+Use pay-per-click advertising

-Pay-per-click (PPC) advertising is rarely thought of as cheap, but it can drive a massive amount of high-converting traffic to your site.
-You have to find a balance between cost and revenue to make the best use of PPC advertising.
+Pay-per-click (PPC) advertising can be costly but if it is well-targeted it can drive high-converting traffic to your site.
+You have to find a balance between cost and revenue to make the best use of PPC advertising but the good news is that you can set limits on spending so you don’t have to commit a lot of money to PPC in order to find out if it’s right for your business.

 You can purchase PPC advertising on almost all of the major search engines, as well as on sites like Facebook.